lobolauren/Undergrad-Calendar-Website/config-file-example/readme.md

 you can find the access log at /var/log/nginx/access.log you can find the error log at /var/log/nginx/error.log

+In order to read them, you will have to use the following command:
+`sudo vi` followed by which log you would like to read.

 # add the ssl certificate and key
 go to your /etc/ssl director